 When Jón was in Bockholm, he looked towards the setting sun and saw a vision of a dreamboat that carried him home.
 Using granite rock, he carved his idea, becoming the blueprint to the sculpture that is known and loved today.

 On the picturesque seafront of Reykjavik the sculpture is just a few minutes from the center of the city.
 It is also in very close proximity of the Harpa Concert Hall.
 Furthermore, the sculpture is along Sæbraut – a well-known sculpture walking path.

 Of course, you will not be short of stunning views when you’re in the area.
 Standing in front of the magnificent Mount Esja, Solfar creates the perfect photo opportunity.
 No matter what the season, this work of art is set to capture amazing photos.
 Taking full advantage of the midnight sun in the summer will allow you to seize the landscape in ways that would not be possible in the dark.

 GPS coordinates of Sun Voyager: 64.1476° N, 21.9223° W

 Winter in Iceland is wonderful and the best thing about this landmark is that it is available to see all year.
 An advantage of visiting in the winter months is that you might be lucky enough to see the northern lights at the same time.

 Being located in Reykjavik means there are many places to stay when visiting the sculpture, no matter what your budget.

 If you’re into art then why not browse the Reykjavik Art Museum.
-Museums such as the National Museum of Iceland offer an insight to the town’s history or if you’re wanting to get to know Icelandic wildlife a little better the Icelandic Phallological Museum is never a dull day out.
+Also, museums such as the National Museum of Iceland offer an insight to the town’s history.
+If you’re wanting to get to know Icelandic wildlife a little better, the Icelandic Phallological Museum is never a dull outing.

 Hidden Gems not to be missed on your visit